 If the government institutes removal proceedings against you—i.e., attempts to deport you from the country—then it is crucial that you understand your potential forms of relief in immigration court.
 Some forms of relief, such as asylum, withholding of removal, and relief under the Convention Against Torture, are based on an individual’s fear of persecution, harm, or torture in his or her native country.
-Other forms of relief are based on a number of different factors, for example extreme hardship to the immigrant’s U.S. citizen or Lawful Permanent Resident (LPR) spouse.
+Other forms of relief are based on a number of different factors, for example extreme hardship to the immigrant’s U.S. citizen or lawful permanent resident spouse.

 Relief From Deportation.
-There are many types of relief available and an experienced attorney may analyze your case to see if any apply to your situation.
+There are many potential forms of relief; an experienced attorney can analyze your situation to see if any apply to your case.
 Some forms of relief are:

-Cancellation of Removal.
-If you have had a green card for at least 5 years and been in the U.S. for 7 years, you may be eligible for this relief.
-Once you can show you are eligible it is up to the judge’s discretion when evaluating your life as a whole.
-Your attorney will be able to help you present your case in an effort to have the judge find in your favor.
+Cancellation of Removal (Green Card Holders).
+If you have had a green card for at least 5 years and been in the U.S. for at least 7 years, you may be eligible for cancellation of removal.
+Once you can show you are eligible it is up to the judge’s discretion whether to grant this form of relief.
+A good attorney can help you present the strongest possible case to have the judge find in your favor.

-Cancellation of Removal for Non-Green Card Holders.
-If you are not a green card holder but have lived in the U.S. for 10 years with good moral character, you may qualify for this relief.
-In order to be granted this type of cancellation of deportation you must prove that your U.S. citizen or lawful permanent resident spouse or parent would suffer extreme hardship if you were to be deported.
+Cancellation of Removal (Non-Green Card Holders).
+If you are not a green card holder but have lived in the U.S. for 10 years with good moral character, you may qualify for cancellation of removal.
+In order to be granted this relief you must prove that your U.S. citizen or lawful permanent resident spouse or parent would suffer extreme hardship if you were to be deported.

 Adjustment of Status.
 If you have a way to apply for a green card during your removal proceedings, your lawyer may apply for your green card in court, preventing your deportation.

 Criminal Waiver.
-Even with criminal convictions you may still be eligible for a waiver for your crime if it makes you deportable or inadmissible.
+If you have criminal convictions which make you deportable or inadmissible, you may be eligible for a waiver.
 In order to qualify you would need to have a U.S. citizen spouse, child, or parent who would suffer extreme hardship if you were to be removed.
 An experienced immigration attorney could assist you in determining if your crime and situation would make you eligible for this type of waiver.